 The Blattodea Order includes cockroaches, whereas the Coleoptera Order includes beetles.
 Except for Antarctica, both insects are found everywhere.
 However, compared to the approximately 400,000 species of beetles, there are only roughly 4,500 species of cockroaches.
-Here, we’ll look at the key characteristics that set cockroaches apart from beetles and how to spot them.
+Here, we’ll look at the key characteristics that set cockroach and beetle apart and how to spot them.
 Next, we’ll discuss the essential traits that every insect shares and how those traits vary.
 We will then look at a few other bug species frequently mistaken for cockroaches.

 Identifying Cockroaches